 Stars are almost universally understood for ranking

 In fact, star ranking was first used to classify hotels according to their quality.
 The reason for this was to inform potential guests on facilities and service that they could expect.
 A 3-star hotel will have a restaurant, gym facilities, a spacious lobby, and a conference room.
-But a 4-star hotel will have a bar, multiple swimming pools, lounge, spas, gym, fitness center, concierge service, extensive business facilities, various restaurants and valet parking.
+But a 4-star hotel will have a bar, multiple swimming pools, lounge, spas, gym, fitness centre, concierge service, extensive business facilities, various restaurants and valet parking.
 You may be surprised to learn that hotel classification is only obligatory in two of the top five major tourist destinations in the world.
 In France, U.S., Germany, and U. K., classification is entirely voluntary.
 Contrariwise, in Italy and Spain, the regulation of hotel classification is the responsibility of regional governments, who assign a ranking based on a series of minimum requirements.
 However, people want and need guidance to make decisions, especially when they have to invest a lot of money in something.

 Research shows that 91 percent of people regularly or occasionally read an online review, and 84 percent trust online reviews as much as a personal recommendation.
 This result is outstanding and shows that online reviews matter and that’s why business owner needs to create a process that encourages customers to leave reviews.